markizevbigie/capital-forecasting-microproject/readme.md

 ## Dependencies

-This notebook was developed using the following environment:
+This notebook was developed using the following dependencies:

-   - Python 3.x
+   - Python 3.11

-   - sqlalchemy==1.4.x ✅ (Note: newer 2.x versions may cause errors)
+   - sqlalchemy==1.4.39 ✅ (Note: newer 2.x versions may cause errors)

    - ipython-sql

-   - sqlite3 (standard in Python)

-If you're running into issues, you can install the exact versions using:

-pip install sqlalchemy==1.4.50 ipython-sql pandas
+   - sqlparse